nunopicado/FastDecorators/README.md

 Then, every *decorator* will descend from this class and override the methods they actually need to implement/change.

 # Wait, what?
 Protected?
 No way!!!
-Yeah, I know what you mean. *Protected fields* are like *global variables* in the scope of the class hierarchy.
-And that's bad, right?
+~~Yeah, I know what you mean. *Protected fields* are like *global variables* in the scope of the class hierarchy.
+And that's bad, right?~~
-Yeah, I actually think it is bad...
+~~Yeah, I actually think it is bad...
 Most of the times.
 Like every other feature, *protected fields* can be used to create really destructive stuff, so you should definitely avoid them.
 But like every other feature, there's a time and a place.
-I do believe that in this particular case, the advantages might, sometimes, outweigh the costs.
+I do believe that in this particular case, the advantages might, sometimes, outweigh the costs.~~
+As noted by [@mdbs99](https://github.com/mdbs99) on issue [#1](https://github.com/nunopicado/FastDecorators/issues/1), **FOrigin** doesn't need to be **protected**, rather it can be just a **private** field.
+Calls to the original method can be made through the `inherited` keyword in the methods, or through a call to the original **constructor Create** when appropriate.

 # Let's think this through
 There are some common dangers to the use of *protected fields*: